 Our pharmacy programs promote choice, savings, and safety for our members.
 We focus on minimizing our members' out-of-pocket expenses, maximizing their safety when prescription drugs are required, and supporting your care recommendations for them.

-The Premera generics program is designed to address rising pharmacy costs and keep healthcare affordable for everyone.
-Consider the following:
+The Premera formularies are designed to address rising pharmacy costs, ensure access to the highest value medications and keep healthcare affordable for everyone.
+Regarding generic utilization:

 Our pharmacy prior authorization program focuses pharmaceutical care for selected customer contracts.
 This program promotes appropriate utilization of specific drugs.
 Point of sale edits occur at the pharmacy if our medical necessity guidelines are not meet.
 Our Pharmacy and Therapeutics Committee approves these edits, and the criteria development is based on one or more of the following resources:

-If a prescription does not meet the Premera clinical criteria, the computer system alerts the pharmacist.
-The prescription will not be filled until it has been reviewed with the Prior Authorization Fax-back Form available at premera.com/pharmacy.
-Electronic Prior Authorization submission or Prior Authorization fax-back forms are available at premera.com/pharmacy.
+We utilize electronic Prior Authorization to help streamline medical necessity reviews for providers & members though platforms such as Cover My Meds.
+If a prescription does not meet the Premera clinical criteria, the computer system alerts the dispensing pharmacist.
+The prescription will not be filled until it has been reviewed with either the Electronic Prior Authorization submission or Prior Authorization fax-back forms, which are available at premera.com/pharmacy.

-Our Specialty Pharmacy Program helps members manage specialty drugs.
-Specialty drugs are high-cost drugs, often self-injected or self-administered and used to treat complex or rare conditions including multiple sclerosis, rheumatoid arthritis, and hepatitis C. Our specialty pharmacy vendors are Accredo (for all plans) and AllianceRx Walgreens Prime (for select plans).
+Our Specialty Pharmacy Program helps customers manage specialty drugs.
+Specialty drugs are high-cost drugs, often self-injected or self-administered and used to treat complex or rare conditions including multiple sclerosis, rheumatoid arthritis, and hepatitis C. Our specialty pharmacy vendors are Accredo (for all groups) and AllianceRx Walgreens Prime (for select groups).

 Specialty pharmacies focus on the delivery and clinical management of specialty drugs.
 They are staffed by pharmacists, nurses, and patient care representatives who are trained to meet the unique needs of people taking specialty drugs.
 Besides dispensing the prescriptions and arranging for delivery of the specialty drugs, they also provide members with clinical services including drug and disease information, support, and counseling.
-Additionally, they coordinate prior authorizations directly with us.
+In addition, there are multiple patient cost savings strategies in place with our specialty pharmacies that may reduce the cost burden on patients, depending on their plan.
+Our SaveOnSP program through Accredo helps connect patients to manufacturer patient assistance programs to ensure a patient maximizes their benefit and minimizes their out of pocket cost.

 Member benefits may require the use of one of our contracted specialty pharmacies to fill specialty medications.
 View the Mandatory Specialty Drug List to see medications that are included in the Specialty Pharmacy Program.
 Prescriptions for these medications may be called in to Accredo Health Group 800-689-6592 or into Alliance Rx Walgreens Prime specialty pharmacy 877-223-6447.